Navigation auf uzh.ch

 Dr. Benjamin Schlegel / R Helpdesk.

-R-Help office hours are open to anyone with any relationship to the IPZ (BA/MA students, etc.) to ask any and all possible and impossible questions about data analysis with R.R-Help office hours are held in FS24 on Wednesday, 1:30-3:30pm in AFL H-343.
+R-Help office hours are open to anyone with any relationship to the IPZ (BA/MA students, etc.) to ask any and all possible and impossible questions about data analysis with R.R-Help office hours are held in HS24 on Friday, 1:30-3:30pm in AFL H-343.
 No registration is necessary.